fbaumdicker/SpacerPlacer/README.md

    Alternatively, you can skip the visualization step by running SpacerPlacer with the option "--no_plot_reconstruction".

 3. Parts of the reconstruction visualization png may be missing, if the size of the image exceeds 2^15 pixels in width and/or height.
-Solution: Either use the pdf output or manually adjust the width and height by using the custom figure size options ("--figsize_rec" and "--dpi_rec").
+Solution: Either use the pdf output, which should be fine, or manually adjust the width and height by using the custom figure size options ("--figsize_rec" and "--dpi_rec").

 4. macOS: We introduced an additional macOS script for mafft.
 We hope this allows the use of SpacerPlacer with Mac OS.